xndrgit/xndr-forenzi-foxy/README.md

 ## Goal of the 'FoxyBox' App

-Welcome to Foxy Box, the premier online store for customizable boxes!
-With our easy-to-use e-commerce platform, you can design and order the perfect box for any occasion.
+Welcome to Foxy Box, this is on of my e-commerce commissions
 ## The Technology Behind It

 A fusion of Laravel and Vue.js brings this project to life.